swarmstack/errbot-docker/README.md

     BOT_EXTRA_BACKEND_DIR = r'/err/local_config/local_backends'

 If deploying as a stack, you don't need to make the changes above, but you'll instead need to update docker-compose.yml with your own local_plugins or local_backends files by uncommenting and altering both sets of commented configs examples.
-Docker configs have a line of 512kbytes each.
-Consider only adding local_backends using this method.
+Docker configs have a limit of 512kbytes each.
+Consider only adding local_backends when needed using this method.

 ---
 ## CONFIGURATION